East Asia Squadron: Background

-In May 1891, at Jokohama, Valois was ordered to protect German interests in Chile against the Chilean Civil War.
+In May 1891, at Yokohama, Valois was ordered to protect German interests in Chile against the Chilean Civil War.
 She ran out of coal on the way there and had to be towed for 97 hours.
-After stopping briefly in San Francisco, she traveled to Valparaiso arriving on July 9.
+After stopping briefly in San Francisco, she traveled to Valparaiso arriving on 9 July.
 They traveled on to Iquique and Coquimbo during July and August.
-As the war came to a head, they returned to Valparaiso on August 20 and Leipzig and the British corvette HMS Champion sent a joint landing party to Valparaíso to protect the British and German quarters of the city.
+As the war came to a head, they returned to Valparaiso on 20 August and Leipzig and the British corvette HMS Champion sent a joint landing party to Valparaíso to protect the British and German quarters of the city.
 At the end of the Civil War, Leipzig visited various South American ports and then Cape Town.
-In March 1892 she anchored in Delagoa Bay, from which the Cruiser Squadron's new commander Friedrich von Pawelsz led a delegation to Paul Kruger, the new president of the Boer Republic of Transvaal.
+In March 1892, she anchored in Delagoa Bay, from which the Cruiser Squadron's new commander Friedrich von Pawelsz led a delegation to Paul Kruger, the new president of the South African Republic.
 The African Cruiser Squadron itself returned to Germany for deactivation at Kiel in 1893.

 Formation

 With the outbreak of the First Sino-Japanese War in 1894, Germany revived her interest in China.
 With full support from Kaiser Wilhelm II, the German admiralty created an East Asia Cruiser Division (Kreuzerdivision in Ostasien) with the modern light cruiser SMS Irene and three aging small ships under the command of Rear Admiral Paul Hoffmann.
 "His orders directed him to protect German interests and to examine possible sites for a German base in China."
 Hoffmann found his ships lacking for the job and petitioned the admiralty for replacements for the three aging ships.
 His request was granted and the armored frigate SMS Kaiser, the light cruiser SMS Prinzess Wilhelm and the small cruiser SMS Cormoran were sent.
 But without a base, Hoffmann depended on the British at Hong Kong, the Chinese at Shanghai and the Japanese at Nagasaki for technical and logistical support of his ships.
 Wilhelm II, his chancellor, foreign minister and the naval secretary all saw the need for a base in East Asia; the German ambassador to China complained "... our ships cannot swim about here forever like homeless waifs."

 Rear Admiral Alfred von Tirpitz replaced Hoffmann in June 1896 with orders to find a site for a base and to evaluate four potential locales on the Chinese coast.
-Although Tirpitz favored the bay at Kiautschou, others in the government advocated for other sites, and even Tirpitz wavered on his commitment in his final report.
-Tirpitz was recalled by Wilhelm II, and after he returned to Berlin he lost interest in East Asia: he was now developing a battle fleet.
+Although Tirpitz favored the bay at Jiaozhou, others in the government advocated for other sites, and even Tirpitz wavered on his commitment in his final report.
+Tirpitz was recalled by Wilhelm II, and after he returned to Berlin he lost interest in East Asia; he was now developing a battle fleet.

 Rear Admiral Otto von Diederichs succeeded Tirpitz as commander of the Cruiser Division.
 Although the navy had not yet committed to a specific site for a base due to high-level indecision, Diederichs asserted "Kiautschou alone is the goal of my efforts."